Holic75/Baldurs-gate-dnd-3.5/README.md

 – Starting from level 6 Lay On Hands ability also cures disease.
 – Starting from level 9 Lay On Hands ability also cures poison.
 – May cast Detect Evil once per day per level (starts at 1st level with 4 uses).
-– May channel positive energy starting from level 3 number of times per day equal to 1 per 2 points of Charisma above 10 as good clerics (4d4 damage/healing at level 3 plus 2d4 per 2 levels up to 20d4).
+– May channel positive energy starting from level 3 number of times per day equal to 1 per 2 points of Charisma above 10 as good clerics (4d4 damage/healing at level 3 plus 2d4 per 2 levels).
 ```
 CHANNEL POSITIVE ENERGY:  Priest creates a burst of positive energy that affects all creatures  in a 30-foot radius centered on her.
 All allied living creatures are healed for 2d4 hit points per Channel Energy Level of the caster.